How to create an API key for Google Maps?

 It is recommended that you set both available restrictions before using an API key.

 With such an API, you can integrate Google Maps on your HubSpot website.
-We have developed a custom module that allows you to display multiple locations on your HubSpot road pages:
+We have developed 2 custom modules that allows you to display multiple locations on your HubSpot road pages:

-Buy this HubSpot module on the marketplace »
+Buy the Store locator Google Maps with radius on the marketplace »

 To the documentation of this module »